Infotronica/jsonNavjeet/README.md

-# jsonNavjeet is json sample for Navjeet.
+# jsonNavjeet is a json sample for Navjeet.